yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 Python is an "interpreted" language.
 This means that every Python command that is executed is actually translated to lower-level programming languages.
 Lower-level, compiled programming languages (for example, C++) are very fast and powerful, but writing programs in these languages can be difficult.

 There are two main versions of Python, these are Python 2 and Python 3.
-Python 3 is newer, and remove bugs and idiosyncrasies of Python 2; however Python 2 is still heavily used.
+Python 3 is newer, and removed bugs and idiosyncrasies of Python 2; however Python 2 is still heavily used.
 While the fundamentals of the two versions are the same, there are some differences (mostly syntactical) between the two.
 These differences are substantial enough that, unfortunately, Python 3 is NOT backwards compatible, so always double check which version of Python a given script is written in.
 In this class, we are using Python 3.

 There are a number of great Python tutorials available on the web, some can be found here: